gato-gordo/ui_architecture_tools_processes/README.md

 ---------------
 [Google Design][gd]

-[Material Up][matup] - daily updates of new mobile and web material designs in production
+[Material Up][matup] - daily updates of new mobile and web material designs in production.
+Has a newsletter and twitter feed associated it with it.

 [Material UI][reactmat] - For React

 [Angular Material][angmat] - For Angular 1

 [jQuery Material Design Plugins][jquerymat]